dodgingpixels/digitus/README.md

 ### Listening

 The `onDigitusListening(boolean)` callback method is invoked when Digitus has started listening for fingerprints.
+It's generally a good time to update any UI that indicates the user should press their finger to the sensor.

-The boolean parameter `newFingerprint` is true if the lockscreen has been disabled or reset after the key was generated, or if a fingerprint got enrolled after the key was generated.
+The `newFingerprint` boolean parameter is true if the lockscreen has been disabled or reset after the key was generated, or if a fingerprint got enrolled after the key was generated.
   Generally you *should* fallback to using a password in this case, and let them use a fingerprint next time (e.g. with a checkbox).

-When this method is called, it's generally a good time to update any UI that indicates the user should press their finger on the imprint sensor.

 ```java
 @Override